5 min read21 October 2019

 A franchise is when you open a business and operate under the name of an existing brand.
 This includes following their business model and structure.
-MacDonalds, Caffè Nero and Pret a Manger are all examples of franchise stores.
+MacDonald's, Caffè Nero and Pret a Manger are all examples of franchise businesses.

-Franchise finance is a collective term for products aimed at funding both start–up and existing franchise businesses.
-They include franchise business loans, franchise invoice finance, franchise trade finance and franchise lines of credit.
-Franchise business loans, granted by banks and independent finance providers can be a great way to get an operation off the ground.
+Franchise finance is a collective term for products aimed at funding both start-up and existing franchise businesses.
+It includes things like franchise business loans, franchise invoice finance, franchise trade finance and franchise lines of credit.
+Franchise business loans, granted by banks and independent providers can also be a great way to get an operation off the ground.

-It's common for businesses to need some finance when starting up, and franchises are no different.
-From the initial franchise fee and set up costs, to the day-to-day operating costs, buying a franchise can require a significant amount of capital.
+It's common for all types of businesses to need some finance when starting up, and franchises are no different.
+From the initial franchise fee and set-up costs, to the day-to-day operating costs, buying and running a franchise can require a significant amount of capital.
 Even if you don't have the upfront funds to pay for all of this, there are a number of options to help with funding.

 Franchises come in all shapes and sizes and as a result their costs can vary a lot too.
 These costs are specific to each industry and can greatly vary from business to business.

-According to the 2018 NatWest Franchise Survey, setting up a business offering children’s music and movement classes can be as low as £5,000, while a franchised gym business could cost upwards of £450,000.
+According to the 2018 NatWest Franchise Survey, setting up a business offering children’s music and movement classes can be as low as £5,000, while a franchised gym business could cost require initial investment of above £450,000.

-In most cases, franchises are funded by a combination of personal funding and a loan from a finance company or bank.
+In most cases, franchises are funded by a combination of personal funding and a loan or line of credit from a finance company or bank.
 There has been an increase in private equity firms purchasing franchises, but these tend to be for multi unit agreements.

-As with any business loan, franchise loan eligibility is based on a number of factors – the prospective owner's financial history, the strength of their business plan and how the sector is performing too.
+As with any business loan, franchise loan eligibility is based on a number of factors – the prospective owner's financial history, the strength of their business plan and how the sector is performing more generally.

-Banks will generally lend up to 70% of the total initial investment and this tends to be unsecured up to £30,000.
-Above this, lenders may request some security – ordinarily the charge over a property.
-This compares well with the typical 50% for an independent business star–tup.
+Banks may lend up to 70% of the total initial investment and this tends to be unsecured up to £30,000.
+Above this, lenders are likely to request some form of security – ordinarily the charge over a property.
+This compares well with the typical 50% for an independent business start-up.
 Some specialist lenders may go slightly higher than 70%, depending on the franchise.
 You'll need to have the remaining 30% available, and this should not be in the form of a loan from elsewhere.

 1. Draw up your plan

 Having decided how to finance your franchise you’ll need to write a business plan.
-This is a key document that will help your lender understand your financial position and how you plan to achieve your goals.
-It should include financial forecasts, information on the business operations, and ideally a detailed competitor analysis outlining how your franchise differentiates from other similar companies in the area.
+This is a key document that can help your lender understand your financial position and how you plan to achieve your goals.
+It should include financial forecasts, information on the business operations and ideally have a detailed competitor analysis outlining how your franchise differentiates from other similar companies in the area.